divyaathiyarath/backend/middlewares/authentication/authencationController.md

-// This files act as a controller for middleware where the permission will get granted or not.
+# This file acts as a controller of the middleware to grand permissions

-// Here we are dealing only with the inputs from the routes and output to the routes.
+# This file only manages input from routes and outputs to the routes.

-// We are not handling any DB queries here.
+# This file will not handle any DB queries.